 3. It’s the tallest structure in North Africa

-The tower stands 187 meters (614 feet) tall, making it not just the tallest structure in Cairo and all of Egypt, but also the tallest structure in all of North Africa.
+The tower stands 187 meters (614 feet) tall, making it the tallest structure in Cairo and all of Egypt and the tallest structure in all of North Africa.

 It’s also more than 40 meters taller than the tallest pyramid in Egypt!